CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 3. Managing Secrets and Configuration
    - I used Google Cloud Secret Manager to manage API keys and other sensitive information securely.
 This ensured that my application could access secrets without exposing them in the codebase.
 4. Configuring VPC and Private IPs
    - To ensure secure communication between the backend services and the Cloud SQL instance, I configured a Virtual Private Cloud (VPC) connector.
-This allowed my services to connect to the each other using private IP addresses.
+This allowed my services to connect using private IP addresses.
 5. Handling Worker Instances and Scaling
-   - I set the instance_class and scaling settings in app.yaml and worker.yaml, allowing control over the number of instances based on load for cost-efficiency.
+   - I set instance_class and scaling settings in app.yaml and worker.yaml, enabling load-based instance scaling for cost-efficiency..

 ## Challenges Faced